 Choosing a college can seem a confusing decision, but here are six reasons why St Catharine's is a great place to study.

 2. A diverse, relaxed and welcoming community.
 Catz is known for being a very welcoming college, and it is easy to find your place here.
-Relations between staff and students are informal and we know that socialising with a wide variety of people is an important part of university life.
-The college has an excellent new bar, which doubles as a popular coffee shop duirng the day, and there are frequent social events during term time.
+Relations between staff and students are informal and we know that socialising with a wide range of people is an important part of university life.
+The college has an excellent modern bar, which doubles as a popular coffee shop during the day, and there are frequent social events during term time.
 St Catharine’s really is an enjoyable place to be.

 3. Great location and environment.
 We are fortunate to be located right in the historic centre of Cambridge within walking distance of most university faculties and departments (and shops, and social events...).
-Everything is nearby, so travel costs are often nil, although you may decide you need a bicycle.
-The College is also a very nice place to look at!
-The compact main college site is dominated by 17th and 18th century buildings and gardens, combined with striking modern spaces cerated by new building projects.
+Everything is nearby, so travel costs are often zero, although you may decide you need a bicycle.
+The College is also very nice to look at - the compact main college site is dominated by 17th and 18th century buildings and gardens, combined with striking modern spaces created by more recent building projects.

 4. Good accommodation.
 Catz accommodation is of a very high standard.
-All first years and all third years are accommodated on the main site.
-Most importantly, all second years are accommodated together as a group in St Chad’s, an award-winning modern building situated in leafy gardens ten minutes’ walk away on Grange Road – they are not dispersed to smaller college houses, or privately owned accommodation.
+All first years and all third years are accommodated on the main site, and importantly, all second years are accommodated together as a group in St Chad’s, an award-winning modern building situated in leafy gardens ten minutes’ walk away on Grange Road – they are not dispersed to smaller college houses, or required to seek privately rented accommodation.
 Where relevant, fourth years can also be housed in college accommodation (final year linguists 'count' as third years for accommodation purposes).
-Students pay rent only during term-time – usually thirty weeks each year - so accommodation costs are very competitive.
+Students pay rent only during term-time – so accommodation costs are very competitive.

 5. Reassuring pastoral support.
-Catz students often comment on how many people are available to help them if they have financial, medical or emotional problems.
-The college runs an active pastoral system to support students, including a free student counselling scheme for any student who runs into difficulties.
-There are also many informal sources of support, such as teaching staff, the Chaplain, our college nurse, other college staff, and of course other students, too.
+Catz students often comment on how many people are available to help them if they have financial, health or emotional problems.
+The college runs an active pastoral system to support students, including access to the College's own welfare team, and the University’s free student counselling service for any student who runs into difficulties.
+There are also many informal sources of support, such as friendly teaching staff, the Chaplain, our college nurse, other college staff, and of course other students, too.

 6. Excellent facilities.
 The college has two libraries, and has an active policy of purchasing books requested by students.
 All rooms have internet access points.
-There are many sports facilities, including a boathouse, a large sports ground a short cycle ride away, and a gym in the basement.
-There are also many active college clubs and societies, in addition to all the university societies available to our students.
-The College and University also provide excellent careers support for students and alumni.
+There are many sports facilities, including a boathouse, a gym, squash and badminton courts, and a large sports ground a short cycle ride away, including an all-weather astroturf hockey pitch..
+There are also many active college clubs and societies, in addition to the large number of university societies available to our students.
+The College and University also provide unparalleled careers support for students and alumni.

 And some numbers...

-Of applicants to St Catharine's in the late-2017 admissions round, 23.9% gained conditional or firm offers of a place at the University.
+Of applicants to St Catharine's in the late-2019 admissions round, 21.9% gained conditional or firm offers of a place at the University.